angular/angular/modules/angular2/docs/core/02_directives.md

 ### Shadow DOM effects on Dependency Injection

-Shadow DOM provides encapsulation for components, so as a general rule it does not allow directive injections to cross the shadow DOM boundries.
+Shadow DOM provides an encapsulation for components, so as a general rule it does not allow directive injections to cross the shadow DOM boundaries.